 4. Handle Sophisticated Attacks

 The dark web has a gravitational pull for hackers with malicious intentions.
 The precision with which such hackers operate leaves no room for deflecting the attack.
 The level of sophistication in these cyber attacks calls for an intelligent intrusion detection system.
-The great advantage in your favor is that you have people with the same set of minds at your disposal but with constructive intentions.
-An ethical hacker can define detection rules and build a concrete intrusion detection system which will eliminate chances of cyber attacks.
+The great advantage in your favour is that you have people with the same set of minds at your disposal but with constructive intentions.
+An ethical hacker can define detection rules and build a concrete intrusion detection system which will eliminate the chances of cyber attacks.

 5. Smooth Cloud Transition